-\begin{thm} Let $\Ur_{\Q} = B \cup R$ and $\varepsilon > 0$.
+\begin{thm} Let $U_{\Q} = B \cup R$ and $\varepsilon > 0$.
 Assume that there is a finite metric subspace $\m{Y}$ of $\Ur_{\Q}$ that does not embed in $B$.
 Then $\Ur_{\Q}$ embeds in $(R)_{\varepsilon}$. \end{thm}

-This in turn leads to the following partition result for $\Ur$:
+Another consequence of Theorem \ref{thm:Uomega} is the following partition result for $\Ur$.

-\begin{thm} Let $\Ur = B \cup R$ and $\varepsilon > 0$.
+\begin{thm} Let $U = B \cup R$ and $\varepsilon > 0$.
 Assume that there is a compact metric subspace $\m{K}$ of $\Ur$ that does not embed in $(B)_{\varepsilon}$.
 Then $\Ur$ embeds in $(R)_{\varepsilon}$. \end{thm}

-Note that those results do not answer the following: for a countable ultrahomogeneous metric space is weak indivisibility a strictly stronger property than age-indivisibility?
-In the last section of this paper, we answer that question by producing an example of countable ultrahomogeneous metric space which is age-indivisible but not weakly indivisible.
-To our knowledge, this is even one of the first two known examples of a countable ultrahomogeneous relational structure witnessing that weak indivisibility and age-indivisiblity are distinct properties (the other example will appear in \cite{LNS}).
+Note that these results do not answer the following: for a countable ultrahomogeneous metric space is weak indivisibility a strictly stronger property than age-indivisibility?
+In the last section of this paper, we indicate an example of a countable ultrahomogeneous metric space which might be age-indivisible but not weakly indivisible.
+To our knowledge, this could be one of the first two known examples of a countable ultrahomogeneous relational structure witnessing that weak indivisibility and age-indivisiblity are distinct properties (the other example will appear in \cite{LNS}).
 Let $\E _{\Q}$ be the class of all finite metric spaces $\m{X}$ with distances in $\Q$ which embed isometrically into the unit sphere $\mathbb{S} ^{\infty}$ of $\ell _2$ with the property that $\{ 0_{\ell _2} \} \cup \m{X}$ is affinely independent.
-It is known that there is a unique countable ultrahomogeneous metric space $\s _{\Q}$ whose class of finite metric spaces is exactly $\E _{\Q}$, and that the metric completion of $\s _{\Q}$ is $\s$ (for a proof, see \cite{NVT} or \cite{NVT'}).
+It is known that there is a unique countable ultrahomogeneous metric space $\s _{\Q}$ whose class of finite metric subspaces is exactly $\E _{\Q}$, and that the metric completion of $\s _{\Q}$ is $\s$ (for a proof, see \cite{NVT} or \cite{NVT'}).

 \begin{thm} The space $\s _{\Q}$ is age-indivisible. \end{thm}